alienustad/new-ipp/README.md

 This is a calculator used for the physical strength check before joining the Army.
-You can have also check [https://subsiptv.uk/ (IPTV UK]) to watch live TV channels
+You can have also check [https://subsiptv.uk/](IPTV UK) to watch live TV channels